czbiohub-sf/dashit/dashit/contrib/score_guides_scripts/README.md

 4. Total Reads in sample
 5. Percent DASHed

+### Other files generated
+`outputfile.txt` is the redirected output from score_guides.
+Subsampled fastqs and fastas, as well as raw data files, are kept after running the wrapper.

 ### Running the Python script independently to format score_guides output
-If you ran score_guides on a batch of files, and output to a txt file (outputfile or outputfile.txt), you can run the Python scripts to reformat outputfile/outputfile.txt into a csv named outputfile.csv (see above for structure of formatted output file)
+If you ran score_guides on a batch of files, and redirected output to a txt file (outputfile or outputfile.txt), you can run the Python scripts to reformat outputfile/outputfile.txt into a csv named outputfile.csv (see above for structure of formatted output file)

 ```
-python DASH_csv_format.py outputfile
+python DASH_csv_format.py outputfile.txt
 ```

 A version of the script will also parse your filename by underscores to create new columns and prompt you if you would like to keep this information column by column.
 This will create a file which is identical to the formatted output file, but has additional columns defined by you.